 Cash flow from operating activities represents the primary source of liquidity to fund distributions, debt service, capital improvements, tenant inducements and leasing costs.
 The REIT's cash flow from operating activities is dependent upon the occupancy level of its investment properties, the rental rates on its leases, the collectability of rent from its tenants, and other factors.
 Material changes in these factors may adversely affect the REIT's cash flow from operating activities and hence its liquidity.
-A more detailed discussion of these risks can be found under the "Risks and Uncertainties" section in the annual information form of the REIT dated March 19, 2024 (the "AIF").
+A more detailed discussion of these risks can be found under the "Risks and Uncertainties" section in the AIF.
 Also see "Risks and Uncertainties".

-As at December 31, 2023, the REIT had access to approximately \$45,346 in cash and availability on the Credit Facility.
-The REIT's weighted average term to maturity of its mortgage portfolio was 3.01 years with a weighted average fixed interest rate of 3.90%.
+As at December 31, 2024, the REIT had access to approximately \$57,161 in cash and availability on the Credit Facility, representing an increase of \$11,815 from December 31, 2023, primarily due to the disposition of non-core assets during YTD-2024 as well as the amendment of the REIT's Credit Facility.
+The REIT's weighted average term to maturity of its mortgage portfolio was 2.16 years with a weighted average fixed interest rate of 3.94%.